Possible plugin conflicts with Jupiter X theme explained with solutions

-- In case you have used any Elementor Pro elements inside your “Raven” header and footers, as soon as you deactivate the Elementor Pro and use the standard version, you will no longer see those elements.
+- In case you have used any Elementor Pro elements inside your “JX” header and footers, as soon as you deactivate the Elementor Pro and use the standard version, you will no longer see those elements.
 Now if that was the only element you used, your header or footer will look empty.

 If you wish to create a customized WooCommerce shop you can do it gently using Jet WooBuilder plugin.
-This plugin adds features to WooCommerce and let you create and choose templates for your archive pages, lists, single pages (individually and globally), custom shop page and etc. But, when it comes to show a list of products, there is a logical conflict with the Jupiter X shop customizer: Number of columns in a row.
+This plugin adds features to WooCommerce and lets you create and choose templates for your archive pages, lists, single pages (individually and globally), custom shop page and etc. But, when it comes to showing a list of products, there is a logical conflict with the Jupiter X shop customizer: Number of columns in a row.

 You have created a template for your archive pages, designed a layout that has only one product in a row, configured it in the WooCommerce setting to show that template you have created, and now when you visit the page, the list is showing in a grid instead of a list.
-The issue is with default Shop Customizer grid system.
+The issue is with the default Shop Customizer grid system.
 To resolve this issue you can either set the number of columns in the Customizer -> Shop -> List to 1 (not recommended) or force your template to override the default WooCommerce settings and show the products in one column per row:

 You can find more information about it in the Jet WooBuilder documentation here.